NYU-LARX/larx-lab-manual/docs/_pages/basic_lab_info.md

 ## Administrator Account

 For all computers, the administrator account is `larx`.
-The administrator is response for routine system update including updating software packages and editing system-level configuration files.
+The administrator is responsible for routine system updates, including updating software packages and editing system-level configuration files.
 The admin user name and password:

 - username: `larx`
 - password:  `larx`